Something (Lasgo song)

-"Something" is the debut single of Belgian music group Lasgo.
-It was first released on 15 June 2001 as the lead single from their debut album, Some Things (2001).
-It became a hit in the band's native Belgium, peaking at No. 5 in the Flanders region, and reached the top 10 in several mainland European countries.
-On 25 February 2002, it was released in the United Kingdom, reaching No. 4 on the UK Singles Chart.
+"Something" is a song by Belgian music group Lasgo, released as their debut single.
+It was first issued on 15 June 2001 as the lead single from their debut album, Some Things (2001), and became a hit, peaking at No. 5 in the Flanders region of the band's native Belgium and entering the top 10 in several European countries.
+In February 2002, it was released in the United Kingdom, reaching No. 4 on the UK Singles Chart.
 It also peaked within the top 40 in the United States.
-In 2013, the song was re-released with new vocals from Jelle instead of Evi.
-The remade song also features vocals from British pop singer Taylor Jones.
+In 2013, the song was re-released with new additional vocals from British pop singer Taylor Jones.

 Chart performance

 In Spain, the single was the best selling vinyl at the distributor the week it was released, reaching number 14 on the country's chart.
 In October 2001, "Something" peaked at number seven on the Dutch charts, while in Germany it entered the charts at number 11.
 On 25 February 2002, Positiva Records released "Something" in the United Kingdom.
 It was also successful there, entering and peaking at number four on the UK Singles Chart.
 "Something" also peaked at number 19 in Australia.
-In the United States, the song peaked at 35 and was the only Lasgo song to enter on the US main chart besides "Alone", which peaked at 83.
+In the United States, the song peaked at 35 on the Billboard Hot 100 and was the only Lasgo song to appear on this chart besides "Alone", which peaked at 83.